Consulting and Outside Activity Reporting for Faculty and Staff

-The UMass Lowell campus requires an annual disclosure from all faculty members regarding Outside Activities as defined in Trustee Policy T96-047.
+The UMass Lowell campus requires an annual disclosure from all faculty and staff regarding Outside Activities as defined in Trustee Policy T96-047.

 FCOI Forms for Research Activities